Emad-H/Physical-Verification-using-SKY130/README.md

 A tap is a region of diffusion that is doped with the opposite implant type of the transistor source or drain.
 Taps sit inside wells, and are of the same doping type as the well, making them electrically connected.
 The tap forms a connection to the well to set the bias voltage specifically, so that the p-n junction formed between the transistor and its surroundings is firmly reverse biased, keeping the transistor from leaking more than an acceptable amount of current.

-Standard cell taps follow one set of rules which keeps p and n type diffusions seperated from them by a minimum amount of distance, known as the diffusion to tap spacing rule.
-There are also butted taps, which keep the p and n taps sharing the same diffusion region, and have extra rules associted with them.
+Standard cell taps follow one set of rules which keeps p and n type diffusions separated from them by a minimum amount of distance, known as the diffusion to tap spacing rule.
+There are also butted taps, which keep the p and n taps sharing the same diffusion region, and have extra rules associated with them.

-Same-net sapcing rules pertain to wells, most often applied if two n-well regions on different nets must have extra spacing between them, more than the minimum specified spacing between any 2 n wells.
+Same-net spacing rules pertain to wells, most often applied if two n-well regions on different nets must have extra spacing between them, more than the minimum specified spacing between any 2 n wells.

 ### Deeps N-Well and High Voltage Rules

-Deep n-wells are used to decrease noise coupling effects in p subtrates from nmos devices.
+Deep n-wells are used to decrease noise coupling effects in p substrates from nmos devices.
 These wells have a number of design rules associated with them.
 Deep n-wells have large minimum width requirements, as well as very large minimum spacing requirements between 2 distinct deep n-wells..
 They must also have a fence of n-well around it that overlaps by a minimum amount on both the inside and outside.

-High voltage implants in transistors allow the n-well under the p type transister, as well as the source and drain of both n and p type transistors to be tolerant of higher voltages.
+High voltage implants in transistors allow the n-well under the p type transistor, as well as the source and drain of both n and p type transistors to be tolerant of higher voltages.
 High voltage transistors also require thicker gate oxide layers to prevent gate punch through at higher voltages.
 Since the high voltage layer directly affects the transistor, it comes with a number of rules.
 First, the diffusion layers have greater space and width requirements.
-N-wells have greater spacing requirements, both to themselves and low voltage wells, and transisitor gates have to be both wider and longer.
+N-wells have greater spacing requirements, both to themselves and low voltage wells, and transistor gates have to be both wider and longer.

 ### Device Rules

 Resistors are very complicated in the SkyWater process, and have many associated design rules.
-Resistors can be made with diffusion layers, polysilicon layers or p-well regions deeep inside n-wells.
+Resistors can be made with diffusion layers, polysilicon layers or p-well regions deep inside n-wells.
 Certain polysilicon resistors have specific design rules, such as the contact cuts must be rectangular and not square.
 Though, generally most designers will use the pdk design generator in magic to create resistor designs that adhere to design rules.

 Capacitors come in 4 distinct types in the SkyWater process; Varactors, MOScap, Vertical Parallel Plate (VPP), Metal-insulator-Metal (MiM).
 Varactors share similar DRC rules to MOSFETs, but with some different requirements to width, length, gate extension and contact distance from the gate.
 MOScaps follow the same DRC rules as MOSFETs.
 VPPs are also called Metal-Oxide-Metal (MOM) capacitors, and just follow the DRC rules for metal layers such as width and spacing.
 MiM capacitors boast much higher capacitance per unit area values than regular MOM capacitors, and have minimum and maximum width rules for the inside capacitor plate, as well as requirements for the metal plate underneath to have a certain amount of surrounding material.
 MiM capacitors also have aspect ratio rules, and bottom and top layer rules, and are subject to antenna rules as well.

 Diodes are formed by the p-n junction between the diffusion and well.
 These are usually unwanted parasitic devices since they are formed whenever you place down a transistor, n-well or deep n-well.
-When placong diodes, they follow similar DRC rules as those of diffusion, tap and well layers.
-They can also be ised to overcome antenna rule violations.
+When placing diodes, they follow similar DRC rules as those of diffusion, tap and well layers.
+They can also be used to overcome antenna rule violations.

 Certain devices have reference layouts created by the foundry itself, and are guaranteed to be to DRC correct, as long a the designer follows spacing requirements between these and other devices.
 These devices are called fixed layout devices.

 ### Miscellaneous Rules and Latch-up, Antenna and Stress Rules

-Some rules in the SkyWtaer process are not layer specific.
+Some rules in the SkyWater process are not layer specific.
 Off grid rule specifies that all geometry in a design layout must have vertex coordinates that fall on a grid point in the manufacturing grid.
 Any non-manhattan shapes must have vertices that fall on grid points only.
 Angle limitation rules demand certain layers to have only manhattan geometry, while the others are limited to only 45 degree geometry.
-Seal rings have certain design rules of themselves, but magic presents DRC correct seal ring layouts that fit the dimensions of the chip automatcially.
+Seal rings have certain design rules of themselves, but magic presents DRC correct seal ring layouts that fit the dimensions of the chip automatically.

-When a parasitic p-n junstion becomes forward biased, it creates a condition called Latch-up.
+When a parasitic p-n junction becomes forward biased, it creates a condition called Latch-up.
 This can cause effectively pnp and npn transistors to form across the well, tap and substrate layers, thus shorting the entire chip and causing it to get stuck in this state till the power supply is removed.
 Thus, design rules for latch-up conditions specify a minimum distance between a tap connection and diffusion region anywhere on the design.

 Antenna rules dictate how to avoid electrical manufacturing failures, and depend on chip layout at specific points during the manufacturing process.
-For example, large portions of routing material can build charge during the manufacturing process and then cause high voltage punch throughs in compenents nearby, such as transistor gates.
+For example, large portions of routing material can build charge during the manufacturing process and then cause high voltage punch throughs in components nearby, such as transistor gates.
 Thus, antenna rules apply to any long strips of material with one end tied to a transistor gate and the other rule untied, or tied to another layer above it.
 One way to avoid antenna violations is to provide a path to ground through a parasitic p-n junction of diffusion, anywhere on the material that violates the rule.

 Stress rules are related to metal delamination, and metal cracking and other damage caused by stress on the chip during wire bonding and sawing.
 To mitigate this we have slotting rules, which state that wide metal layers should be perforated with slots to keep any part of the metal from exceeding some maximum width.
 These slots should be in the direction of current flow.